Skip to content

 Visit this enigmatic location today, go past the bridge, and round the nature trail while keeping a sharp lookout for Lucifer to see whether he (or the devil dog) has dared to make a comeback.

 It is widely assumed to be a communal burial site, but no remnants of bones have ever been discovered here.
-Even more strangely, stories of spirits from Celtic folklore have been told about Pentre Ifan.
+More strangely, stories of spirits from Celtic folklore have been told about Pentre Ifan.
 According to legend, they are said to dance on the stones of Pentre Ifan in the twilight hours of summer.

-haunted places in Wales
+Haunted Places in Wales

 Built between 1283 and 1287, this World Heritage Site is one of Europe’s best examples of a 13th and 14th-century military structure.
 The structure was used as an abbey for monks, a royal residence, and a prison, and it is claimed to be among the most haunted spots in Wales.
 Visitors claimed to have experienced unexplained panic and fear in some of the castle’s eight towers.

 Many ghost enthusiasts worldwide visit this haunted location frequently because of its shattered windows, decaying walls, fallen-through staircases, and overgrown gardens.
 Some claim to have captured voices, pounding and slammed doors.
 The television show “Most Haunted” visited the location in 2008.
 It was reported that matrons and lab assistants could be seen strolling the premises.
-Many fires have recently destroyed the building, which is not accessible to the general public.
+Many fires have recently destroyed the building, which is inaccessible to the general public.

-Plas Mawr, Elizabethan Town House, Conwy
+Plas Mawr, Elizabethan Town House, Conwy: The Ghosts of Lady Wynn and the Doctor

-The Plas Mawr was featured on the television show ‘Most Haunted,’ and many visitors claimed to have seen and felt ghosts in the structure.
+The Plas Mawr was featured on the television show ‘Most Haunted,’ many visitors claimed to have seen and felt ghosts in the structure.
 It was built around the late 1500s.
 Lady Wynn, the earlier resident and wife of the original owner Robert Wynn, who died unexpectedly while pregnant, is a regular sighting.

 Another sighting is of a man, supposedly a doctor, who came to see a patient in the building and died during his visit.
 Plas Mawr has also reported paranormal activity, such as echoing footsteps, the smell of tobacco, doors opening on their own, and a ghostly black cat running down the corridor.